Wiresk Scheduler – The Fundamentals

 MonthlyRuns on a specific day each month.

-YearlyRuns x times per year on a specific date and time.
+YearlyRuns on a specific date annually.

 Specified DatesRuns on user-selected dates and times.